AurumAcademy/netlify-aurumacademy/src/pages/classes/program-principles.md

 ## Curriculum

 ### How a Computer Thinks
-First we will clear up common misconceptions about being a programmer, and do an interesting exercise.
+Learn about how a computer actually works, and clear up some common misconceptions.

-## Languages of the Coding-verse
+### Languages of the Coding-verse
-Cover what different programming languages do
+Cover what different programming languages do, and get a taste for them and their syntax.

+(We won't actually learn all of these languages, but get an overview.)

+Low-level vs High-level
+* Assembly
+* C++
+* Python
+* HTML/CSS/JS

-## From Blocks to Code
+### From Blocks to Code
 Cover basic programming.
   * Loops
   * Functions